munificent/craftinginterpreters/book/classes.md

 Like most dynamically-typed languages, fields are not explicitly listed in the class declaration.
-Instances are loose bags of data and you can freely add fields to them as you see fit in the middle of normal imperative code.
+Instances are loose bags of data and you can freely add fields to them as you see fit using normal imperative code.

 Over in our AST generator, the `classDecl` grammar rule gets its own statement
-<span name="class-ast">node</span>:
+<span name="class-ast">node</span>.

 ^code class-ast (1 before, 1 after)